-The Master of Arts degree with a concentration in instrumental music education features a broad range of theoretical courses balanced by requirements that apply to instrumental directors' work with elementary, middle, and high school instrumental ensembles.
-Unique to this program is its emphasis on practical application in graduate study as well as cooperation among classroom, vocal, and instrumental music educators to produce superior music education in our schools.
-Informed, practical pedagogy is the cornerstone of this concentration.
+The Master of Arts degree with a concentration in instrumental music education features a broad range of core courses balanced by requirements that apply to the instrumental experience.
+Unique to this program is its emphasis on practical application in graduate study as well as cooperation among classroom, vocal, and instrumental music educators to produce superior music education in our schools and other musical settings.
+Informed pedagogy is the cornerstone of this concentration.

 Required music education core courses (17 credits)